Blog

 G2 Rating: 4.9/5

-• Scalable automation: Handles both small proposal volumes and enterprise-scale demands.
+Handles both small proposal volumes and enterprise-scale demands.

-• High accuracy (near 95%) with AI-first automation.
+• High accuracy with AI-first automation (up to 95 percent)

-• Strong G2 rating reflects customer satisfaction.
+• Strong G2 rating reflects customer satisfaction

-• Newer platform—smaller ecosystem than established tools.
+• Newer platform with a smaller ecosystem than established competitors

-• Customization may require more vendor involvement.
+• Customization may require closer vendor involvement

 11. OrbitShift (rfpOS)